Joseph-Mitchell/Bank-Challenge/docs/domain-models-test-plan.md

 ### User Story 5
 #### Testing Account.removeCredit()
-- [ ] Should add Transaction to transactions[] when positive number less than credit passed
+- [ ] Should add Transaction with correct values to transactions[] when positive number less than credit passed
-- [ ] Should create Transaction with expected values
 - [ ] Should not add Transaction to transactions[] when number more than credit passed
 - [ ] Should add Transaction to transactions[] when positive number equal to credit passed
 - [ ] Should not add Transaction to transactions[] when negative number passed